FDR0903/ctf25/slides.md

 * Let $V_T$ be the payoff of a derivative security at time $T$.
   * We assume any type of path-dependent payoff (asian options !)

-* We assume that there is a (possibly stochastic) interest rate $R_t$ and we define the discount process
+* We assume that there is a (possibly stochastic) interest rate $r_t$ and we define the discount process
 $$
 dD_t = -r_t\,D_t\,dt
 $$